Cycling Slovakia – Why it Should Be Your Next Destination

 The cycle path along the Danube is probably the most famous route in Europe, and certainly the longest; Starting in Germany to end up on the Black Sea shores in Romania, for a total of 1400 kilometers.

 The first section, from Vac to Esztergom (40km), is the most interesting one, mostly with the river in plain sight, among castles and white sand beaches.
-Esztergom is a nice city, for three centuries it has been the capital of Hungary in the middle ages, the very important Esztergom Basilica is the largest church in the country.
+Esztergom is a nice city, for three centuries it has been the capital of Hungary in the Middle Ages, the very important Esztergom Basilica is the largest church in the country.

-After Esztergom and all the way to Bratislava the path becomes boring, the river disappears behind the trees and only peeks very rarely, the landscape is flat and a bit monotonous.
+After Esztergom and all the way to Bratislava, the path becomes boring, the river disappears behind the trees and only peeks very rarely, and the landscape is flat and a bit monotonous.
 Often the track is a bit of an expanse of small rocks, a torture on a narrow tire, we even went back to the parallel main road sometimes.

-The most interesting thing to see there is the Gabčíkovo-Vodné dam and reservoir, the largest hydroelectric power plant in Slovakia, guaranteeing 11% of the country’s energy needs.
+The most interesting thing to see there is the Gabฤรญkovo-Vodnรฉ dam and reservoir, the largest hydroelectric power plant in Slovakia, guaranteeing 11% of the country’s energy needs.
 From here on you will travel along the artificial reservoir for several kilometers, among a multitude of aquatic birds.

 Despite being the capital of Slovakia it will take a couple of hours to visit the historic city center of Bratislava.
 The city though is well connected by the path.